ory/docs/docs/docs/ecosystem/configuration.md

 ---
 id: configuring
-title: Configuring ORY services
+title: Configuring Ory services
 ---

-ORY services share the same configuration system.
-This page documents the details and edge cases that apply to all ORY services.
+Ory services share the same configuration system.
+This page documents the details and edge cases that apply to all Ory services.

 To find out more about configuring the individual services head to their corresponding sections.